 Crew

-This design document is currently completely unimplemented in Ephemeral Space.
+This design document has been partially implemented into Ephemeral Space.

 Tracking issue: